 In crowds we have queued, hectic but hopeful, for snacks and knick-knacks, for tickets and technologies.
 Always amid an aura of escalating foreboding and a feasible failure of fulfillment.

-Humans and all the world’s creatures have also queued for death.
+Humans and many of the world’s creatures have also queued for death.
 Death in the varied butcheries of human history.
 Death in the varied slaughterhouses of human industry.
-And is not life itself nature’s extended crowded queue moving towards death?
+And is not life itself nature’s extended crowded queue, moving us all towards death?

 Only by ignoring both history and nature for awhile can we dispel these feelings of pervasive foreboding that arise in the crush and drift crowds.